-Concurrently with the Stock Offering, \$150,000,000 of % Senior Notes Due 2007 will be offered to the public by GCI, Inc., a wholly owned subsidiary of the Company (the "Debt Offering" and, together with the Stock Offering, the "Offerings").
+Concurrently with the Stock Offering, \$180,000,000 of 9 3/4% Senior Notes Due 2007 are being offered to the public by GCI, Inc., a wholly owned subsidiary of the Company (the "Debt Offering" and, together with the Stock Offering, the "Offerings").
 Consummation of one Offering is not contingent upon consummation of the other Offering, and there can be no assurance that the Debt Offering will be consummated.